scupit/json-to-cmake-rewrite/README.md

 `"defaultCStandard": "string"` sets the project's default C standard.
 If unchanged in CMake cache (easier to see in CMake gui), this is the standard which will be used to compile.
-`"supportedCStandards": [strings]` sets a list of standards allowed in the project.
+`"supportedCStandards": ["strings"]` sets a list of standards allowed in the project.
 This will be selectable in a dropdown in the CMake GUI.

 **Both are optional**.
 If only a default standard is specified, that will be used as the project standard.
 If only an